Skip to main content

 Jun 22

-This experience goes beyond the keyboard, offering a firsthand look at college life through exclusive campus tours and enjoying meals in our dining facilities alongside your peers.
+This experience goes beyond the keyboard, offering a firsthand look at college life through exclusive campus tours and enjoying meals in our dining facilities with your peers.
 Choose to participate as a daily commuter or select the residential option and stay on campus in a supervised residence hall.

 The Computer Science Workshop is open to high school students entering grades 9-12 for the 2026-27 school year.
 There are no pre-requisite courses or experience needed.
 If you can turn on a computer, you are ready for this workshop.